gregalli02/AdventOfCode2021/README.md

 # AdventOfCode2021
-These are the files of the challenge "Advent of code 2021" https://adventofcode.com/
+These are the files for the challenge "Advent of code 2021" https://adventofcode.com/